Our Capabilities

 For context: 3 cm absolute accuracy meets the tolerance required for most as-built documentation, renovation design, facility management, construction coordination, and clash detection.
 If your project requires tighter tolerances at specific locations, we will identify that during scoping and recommend the right approach.

-Speed: We capture a 50,000 sq ft facility in hours, not days.
+Speed: We can scan in a single day what traditional tripod-based scanning typically takes a full week to complete.
 No tripod setups, no waiting between stations, no disruption to active operations.

 Accuracy tradeoff: A single static scanner setup produces 1 to 2 mm accuracy at that position.
 Mobile SLAM produces 1 to 3 cm accuracy across the entire facility.
-For most AEC documentation, complete facility coverage at centimeter accuracy is more useful than millimeter accuracy at scattered positions with gaps between them.
+For most AEC documentation, centimeter accuracy across the entire facility is typically more than enough for the work required.

 We select the method based on what the deliverable requires.
 If your project genuinely needs sub-centimeter accuracy at specific locations, we will tell you that during scoping.

 A 3D Gaussian Splat is a photorealistic 3D model you can explore from any angle in a web browser.
 It looks like being inside a photograph you can walk through.
-No software install, no special hardware, no training required for the viewer.
+Depending on security needs, it is possible to have stakeholders view sites with no software to install, no special hardware, and no training required.

 It is a communication tool, not a measurement tool.
 Use it when you need stakeholders, owners, or remote team members to understand a space without visiting it.
 Client presentations, progress documentation, owner walkthroughs, marketing, and remote site review are all common applications.